Our Lawyers are Experts in Motor Vehicle Accidents

-The insurance company for the driver who is at fault is responsible for your injury claim for damages.
-Nova Scotians also receive some benefits from the no-fault insurer in this province, often called Section B insurance or Section B benefits.
-However, this system comes with many details which affect the benefits you receive and when.
+The insurance company for the driver who is at fault is responsible for your claim for damages.
+Injury victims also receive some benefits from the no-fault insurer, called Section B insurance or Section B benefits.
+This is a complicated and sometimes misunderstood system.
 As your lawyers, we will always make sure you understand how your insurance works and help you meet the criteria to maximize your claim.
 We help clients to navigate specific aspects of insurance, including:

-It is a reality that many people are forever changed by their car accident injuries.
+It is a reality that many people across Atlantic Canada are forever changed by their car accident injuries.
 When the accident is another person's fault, it is possible to sue after a car accident.
-When you require this extensive advocacy from your law firm, you can feel a sense of confidence after choosing us.
+When you require advocacy and support, our car accident lawyers are here for you.
 Our dedication and compassion are backed by our extensive legal knowledge and experience.

 Don't fight the battle alone.
 MacGillivray Injury and Insurance Law is here to support you.
 We have offices in Halifax, New Glasgow, and St. John’s, and make house calls and arrange phone intakes with people across the rest of Atlantic Canada who cannot travel to one of our offices.
 The consultation is free and with no obligation, so contact us today.